-The standard must be confirmed by GC/MS. FTIR will also be used when the standard is known to undergo conversion when heated to GC inlet temperatures.
-The hard copy will be labeled with the respective laboratory-designated unique identifier and the initials of the verifying analyst.
+The standard must be confirmed by GC/MS. The hard copy will be labeled with the respective laboratory-designated unique identifier and the initials of the verifying analyst.

 Attach the TIC/Mass spectrum or IR spectrum to the respective Drug Standard Control Form.
 Confirmation is not required immediately upon receipt of the standard; however, it must be performed prior to the first use of the standard for casework.
 Only one container per lot number needs to be confirmed.
 Only one container per lot number should be open at one time.